ying-w/chipseq-compare/MAnorm/README.md

 Todo
 ----
 * Contact MAnorm author about some of the issues in p-value calculation and merging
-* Add switch for gzip
 * Add error checks and helpeful diagnostic messages
+* Add switch to check for .gz ending

 Changes in v2
 -------------